AtomicBillyGruff/Forensics-w-python/README.md

 ### What This Script is Doing:
-1. Inputs locations into Google Maps and attempts to extract an address from the coordinates
+1. Inputs locations into Google Maps and attempts to extract an address from the coordinates.
 2. If the location does not coorelate to an exact location, The program will back grab a general area name for quicker and more relatable searches.

 These effects display on-hover: